chatbot | 3 MIN READ

 There are numerous chatbot builders in the market that help you to create a chatbot with a super-easy process for different platforms.
 These platforms ease the chatbot integration process and these bots cost less in maintenance.

 However, if you are looking for the easiest solution that can help boost your conversion rate, WotNot ’s Bot Builder has to be your go-to.

 Cost efficiency is one of the biggest factors that lead chatbots ahead in chatbot vs live chat.

 Usually, businesses need to categorize human agents with their specialties or departments to provide optimum support.
 Whereas, with bots, just one bot can handle all the areas of interest.

 However, this feature efficiency also depends on different scenarios, the needs of customers, and the size of your business.
 Assume that you deal with complex questions and your bot is not programmed to reply.
 It will be a big bad mark on your brand.

 Also Read: Meet WotNot’s New and Improved Live Chat Tool!

 But, if your customers ask common or repetitive questions, you can integrate a chatbot to handle those efficiently.
 That will save the time of your employees and let them focus on other productive tasks.

 Please note: If your business doesn’t have a large customer base, you don’t need a chatbot.
 Live chat can be your friend when you are just starting off.
+You can even use live chat on Slack.
 But if your business has a huge customer base and deals with hundreds of questions a day, then a chatbot is for you.